Providing False Information to a Peace Officer: 148.5 (PC)

-It doesn’t matter if the lie you give is a white lie to help a friend, if you’re falsely accusing someone of a crime or if you tell a serious lie to help cover your own criminal acts, it’s always a bad idea to lie to the police.
+It doesn’t matter if you tell a white lie to help a friend, if you’re falsely accusing someone of a crime or if you tell a serious lie to help cover your own criminal acts, it’s always a bad idea to lie to the police.
 In fact, lying to the police could make an otherwise innocent person face criminal charges.

 Fortunately, there are defenses to all of these crimes.
-Perhaps the best defense to a charge involving lying to the police is simply arguing that you did not believe the information to be untrue.
+Perhaps the best defense to a charge involving providing false information to the police is simply arguing that you did not believe the information to be untrue.
 If you did not knowingly lie to the police, you cannot be charged with a crime.
 Alternatively, if you lied to help someone accused of a crime, but did so under duress because you were afraid for your safety or the safety of others, you cannot be considered an accessory after the fact or to have committed obstruction of justice.
-Only a top San Diego criminal attorney can help decide on the right defense strategy for your specific situation.

-If you have been accused of lying to the police, do not talk to anyone about the case without your San Diego defense attorney present.
+If you have been accused of providing untrue information to the police, do not talk to anyone about the case without your attorney present.
 Please call (858) 486-3024 or (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by jaroh